MadDinosaur/ISEP-LAPR2/docs/SprintB/US9/US9_Requirements.md

 ### 1.4.
 Found out Dependencies

-*There is a dependency to "US10 - Specifying a new parameter and categorizing it" since any type of test requires different parameters to be measured.*
+*There is a dependency to "US10 - Specifying a new parameter and categorizing it" since any type of test requires different parameters to be measured, which are grouped into categories.*

 ### 1.5 Input and Output Data